 Welcome to my site!
-I work on the history of discrimination, wages, economic expertise, quantification & agglomeration economics.
+I work on the history of discrimination & wages, economic expertise & quantification.
 My main line of research is to describe how economics and economists qualify and separate inequalities into legitimate differences and unfair discriminations, how this distinction evolved since the end of the 19th century, and what are the consequences of this knowledge on real life.

 I tweet @CleoCZ